opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 ## rare

-Use the `rare` command to find the least common tuple of values of all fields in a field list.
+Use the `rare` command to find the least common values of all fields in a field list.
-A maximum of 10 results are returned for each distinct tuple of values of the group-by fields.
+A maximum of 10 results are returned for each distinct set of values of the group-by fields.

 ### Syntax